Why Didn't They Tell You?

 There has been a lot of discussion of birthright citizenship of late.
 The issue is being argued before the U. S. Supreme Court as I write these words.
 A news anchor/commentator recently noted that no other country has birthright citizenship and asked the question, “Why does the United States have it?”
 It does seem odd that the U. S. has birthright citizenship when none of the Europeans countries have it.
 But why we have it is not a mystery.
 The answer is that it was put in the 14th Amendment to the U. S. Constitution as part of the effort to assure equal rights for the recently freed slaves and free people of color.
 To fully understand why Congress felt a need to allow birthright citizenship for ex-slaves, we need to examine the reason(s) for the 13th, 14th, and 15th amendments, all addressing the plight of Americans of African descent in the aftermath of the end of the U. S. Civil War.

 The 13th Amendment to the U. S. Constitution abolished slavery once and for all.
 The Emancipation Proclamation, a good thing, was a war measure that proclaimed slaves free in the states of rebellion.
 The problem was that it did not abolish slavery in the United States of America.
-In the slave states of Maryland, Delaware, Kentucky, Missouri, and West Virginia, which did not secede from the Union, one could legally enslave other people, even after the issuance of the Emancipation Proclamation.
-And in the states that it applied to, I am sure that there would have been challenges to the legality of the Proclamation which was essentially an executive order issued by President Lincoln.
+In slave states of Maryland, Delaware, Kentucky, Missouri, and West Virginia, which did not secede from the Union, one could legally enslave other people, even after the issuance of the Emancipation Proclamation.
+And in the states that it applied to, I am sure that there would have been challenges to the legality of the Proclamation which was essentially an executive order issued by the President.
 Apologists and supporters of slavery would have questioned the authority of the president to take such action.
-I am also sure that President Lincoln, being a lawyer, was aware of that possibility.
-That possibility was undoubtedly why he spent so much political capital to get the 13th Amendment passed by both houses of Congress.
+I am sure that President Lincoln, being a lawyer, was aware of that possibility.
+That possibility was undoubtedly why he spent so much political capital to get the 13th Amendment abolishing slavery passed by both houses of Congress.
 When he was assassinated all that was left to be done was the ratification by three-fourths of the states, which was achieved on December 6, 1865, just short of 8 months after the war was over (April 9, 1865) and after Lincoln was assassinated (April 14, 1865).

 Abolishing slavery was only the beginning of the work of assuring the rights of the ex-slaves.
-Led by Charles Sumner, Republican Senator from Massachusetts, the two items that had to loom large in the minds of those fighting for the rights of ex-slaves were citizenship and the right to vote.
+Led by Charles Sumner, Republican Senator from Massachusetts, the two items that loomed large in the minds of those fighting for the rights of ex-slaves were citizenship and the right to vote.
 Meanwhile the ex-Confederates were quickly putting in place things that essentially kept the ex-slaves still enslaved, such as the infamous Black Codes.
 All this was helped on by the then President Andrew Johnson whose sympathy was more for the ex-Confederates than the ex-slaves.

+The 14th Amendment was ratified on July 9, 1868, and the 15th Amendment on February 3, 1870.
 Section 1 of the 14th Amendment states that “All persons born or naturalized in the United States …are citizens of the United States … No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United State; nor shall any State deprive any person of life, liberty, or property, without the due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”

-It seems to me that the whole paragraph is addressing issues that Black People in the South were up against in face of the ex-Confederates’ push to re-institute de facto slavery.
+It seems to me that the whole paragraph is addressing issues that Black People in the South were up against in face of the ex-Confederates push to re-institute de facto slavery.
 Except for a few, all of the ex-slaves were born in the United States.
 Therefore, the citizenship issue for Black People is taken care of by saying that you are a citizen if you were born here.
-Citizenship and the right to vote are coupled because if you are not a citizen, you cannot vote.
+Citizenship and the right to vote are coupled because if you are not a citizen, you cannot.
 In other words, the citizenship issue had to be solved before the franchise issue could be settled.

 In a case in 1898, the U. S. Supreme Court upheld birthright citizenship for Wong Kim Ark who was born in the United States of Chinese parents who were not citizens, based on the 14th Amendment.
-On the face of it, it seems like a slam dunk for birthright citizenship today.
+On the face of it, it seems like a slam dunk for birthright citizenship.
 Nonetheless, how the Supreme Court will rule this time nobody knows.

 That Egypt is in Africa and Ancient Egypt Was an African Civilization